 The Anker Soundcore Space Q45 sound quality is probably the headset’s biggest issue.
 It’s not all terrible, most users will get used to the headset’s sound after a few minutes of use, but it doesn’t hold up next to other options on the market.
-The frequency response curve deviates noticeably from our ideal target curve across all areas of the frequency spectrum.
+The frequency response curve deviates noticeably from our headphone preference curve across all areas of the frequency spectrum.
 The sub-bass is slightly exaggerated, the midrange depressed slightly, and the higher frequencies are besieged by an undulating change in response that causes high-end elements in music to sound hissy, betraying the accuracy of the playback.

 Lows, mids, and highs